Jonak-Adipta-Kalita/JAK-Website/README.md

 Go to the [Website](https://jonakadiptakalita.herokuapp.com/)

+## You have to follow following steps to run this project

 ### Clone the Repository
 To Clone this Repository, open a terminal in a empty folder and type
 ```bash